 Little has changed since the publication of ‘Coming Apart.’
 If anything, the new aristocracy’s sense of civic responsibility has weakened.
 It glares even more contemptuously at Fishtown.

-Yet this is the society that has emerged from the policies of the new aristocracy – an unraveled, divided culture in which any desire to elevate the citizens of Fishtown has long since left Belmont.
-Equally shameful, it is a society that has no productive use for tens of millions of its working age adults.
-These citizens constitute an immense, chronically unemployed underclass that has been omitted from the political arithmetic of GDP growth because they have been deemed unsuitable for work: criminals, alcoholics, the homeless, the disabled, the suicidal, not to mention the victims of opioid addiction and family disintegration.
-Not that many members of this forlorn cohort share no responsibility for their predicament, but there are effectively no compassionate policies to extract their productive value.
-It makes better business sense to replace them with clever machines and cost-effective foreign labor.
+Yet this is the society that has emerged from the policies of the new aristocracy – an unraveled, divided culture in which any desire to rehabilitate the citizens of Fishtown has long since left Belmont.
+Equally shameful, it is a society that can find no productive use for tens of millions of its working age adults.
+These citizens constitute an immense, chronically unemployed underclass that has been omitted from the political arithmetic of GDP growth because they have been deemed unsuitable for work: criminals, alcoholics, the homeless, the disabled, the suicidal, not to mention the victims of welfare dependence, family disintegration, and opioid addiction.
+Not that many members of this forlorn cohort are without responsibility for their predicament, but there are effectively no policies to redeem their productive value.
+It makes better economic sense to replace them with clever machines and cost-effective foreign labor.

-Today, nothing excites the passions of big city aristocrats more than immigrants and robots.
-Soon, the excitement may be limited to the latter.
+But aristocratic preference for younger, more fertile, harder working foreign labor could fade – as new and better immigrants are replaced by new and better machines.
 According to a recent Pew Research report, immigrants will constitute 100% of the increase in the US labor force between now and 2030.
 To a very large extent, however, the jobs that immigrants perform are the very jobs that, by 2030, automation will eliminate.
 For example, a 2016 Obama administration study found that automation-induced job destruction will be “highly concentrated among lower-paid, lower-skilled, and less-educated workers,” noting that “83 percent of jobs making less than $20 per hour would come under pressure from automation.”
-And America’s elite upper class will come under pressure to express stilted pity for the immigrants that they invited, while herding them into the underclass.
+And the elite upper class will come under pressure to express its compassion for the millions of hastily invited immigrants who will then be herded into the underclass.

-The idea that meaningful work might be important to the worker, and to American society, has escaped the new aristocracy.
-America’s elite inhabits America’s centers of economic power –hulking multicultural citadels for millionaires, immigrants, hipsters, and tourists.
-In terms of consumption and GDP, these are the only cities that matter.
-Yet they are suffocated by dense low-income populations and the diversity of their miseries.
-And the new aristocracy is as oblivious to these miseries as it is to life in America’s heartland.
-It is not concerned that the economy that has enriched them is headed to a lop-sided state in which the number of unemployed exceeds the number of employed -- the underclass outnumbering the chump class.
-Nor are they concerned that their policies have produced citadels such as San Francisco, where homelessness is rampant, “poop patrol” officers clean human feces from sidewalks, and injection drug addicts outnumber high school students.
+The idea that meaningful work might be important to the worker, and to American society, has escaped the new aristocracy, especially its members who inhabit America’s centers of economic power –hulking citadels for millionaires, immigrants, hipsters, and tourists.
+In terms of consumption and GDP, they are the only cities that matter.
+Yet these cities are smothered by dense low-income populations, and their diverse miseries.
+The new aristocracy is as oblivious to these miseries as it is to life in America’s heartland.
+It is not concerned that the economy that has enriched itself is headed to a lop-sided state in which the number of unemployed exceeds the number of employed -- the underclass outnumbering the chump class.
+Nor is it concerned that its policies have produced citadels such as San Francisco, where homelessness is rampant, “poop patrols” clean human feces from sidewalks, and injection drug addicts outnumber high school students.